Phil Collins: Early life

-Around twelve, Collins received basic piano and music tuition from his father's aunt.
-He studied drum rudiments under Lloyd Ryan and later under Frank King, and considered this training "more helpful than anything else because they're used all the time.
+Collins received basic piano and music tuition from Greville's aunt at around the age of 12.
+Collins studied drum rudiments under Lloyd Ryan and later under Frank King, and considered this training "more helpful than anything else because they're used all the time.
 In any kind of funk or jazz drumming, the rudiments are always there."
 Collins never learned to read or write musical notation and devised his own system, which he regretted in later life.
 "I've always felt that if I could hum it, I could play it.
 For me, that was good enough, but that attitude is bad."

-Collins attended Nelson Primary School until he was eleven.
-He was accepted into Chiswick County Grammar School, where he took to football and formed the Real Thing, a school band that had Andrea Bertorelli, his future wife, and friend Lavinia Lang, as backup singers.
-Both women would have an impact on Collins' personal life in later years.
-Collins' next group was the Freehold, with whom he wrote his first song, "Lying, Crying, Dying", and played in a group named the Charge.
+Collins attended Nelson Primary School until the age of 11.
+He was accepted into Chiswick County Grammar School in Chiswick, where he took to football and formed the Real Thing, a school band that had Andrea Bertorelli, his future wife, and friend Lavinia Lang, as backup singers.
+Both women would have an impact on his personal life in later years.
+Collins's next group was the Freehold, with whom he wrote his first song, "Lying, Crying, Dying", and played in a group named the Charge.
+He was childhood friends with Jack Wild, who would become famous for playing the Artful Dodger in the film Oliver!
+(1968).
+June spotted Wild when he and Collins were playing football together in the park, and the boys both attended the Barbara Speake Stage School.

 Career

 1963–1970: Early acting roles and bands

 Collins quit school at fourteen to become a full-time pupil at Barbara Speake.
-He had an uncredited part as an extra in the Beatles' film A Hard Day's Night (1964), where he is amongst the screaming teenagers during the television concert sequence.
+He had an uncredited part as an extra in the Beatles' film A Hard Day's Night (1964), where he is among the screaming teenagers during the television concert sequence.
 Later in 1964, Collins was cast as the Artful Dodger in two West End runs of the musical Oliver!
 He was paid £15 a week, and called the role "the best part for a kid in all London".
 His days as the Dodger were numbered when his voice broke during a performance and had to speak his lines for the rest of the show.
 Collins starred in Calamity the Cow (1967), a film produced by the Children's Film Foundation.
 After a falling out with the director, Collins decided to quit acting to pursue music.
 He was to appear in Chitty Chitty Bang Bang (1968) as one of the children who storm the castle, but his scene was cut.
 Collins auditioned for the role of Romeo in Romeo and Juliet (1968), but the role went to Leonard Whiting.
-He also travelled the country teaching people the "crunch" dance made popular by a Smith's crisps advertising campaign.
+In 1967, he travelled the UK teaching people the "crunch" dance made popular by a Smith's crisps advertising campaign.